Gamma Iota Sigma: History

-The idea of a national scholastic insurance fraternity actually started to become a reality when the Griffith Foundation for Insurance Education filed for incorporation in 1965.
-The following year, the OSU Insurance Society, which started at The Ohio State University in the early 1960s, petitioned and was chartered as the first Gamma Iota Sigma Chapter, thereafter called Alpha chapter.
-At Bowling Green State University, Beta chapter received its charter in 1967, and in 1969, the University of Cincinnati was chartered as Gamma chapter.
-This was the beginning of a fraternity with 100 chapters located from California to Washington, D.C., and from Canada to Florida.
+The idea of a national scholastic insurance fraternity started to become a reality when the Griffith Foundation for Insurance Education filed for incorporation in 1965.
+The following year, the OSU Insurance Society, which started at Ohio State University in the early 1960s, petitioned and was chartered as the first Gamma Iota Sigma chapter, thereafter called Alpha chapter.
+The fraternity's mission is "promoting and sustaining student interest in careers in insurance, risk management, and actuarial science."